 There is a powerful combination that you need to turn the tide of chronic pain.
 It addresses all of these challenges and needs at the same time.
-Exercise science, mindfulness, and self-kindness each on their own have been shown to reduce chronic pain.
+It is the synergy of the three sciences used in The Be Well Now Method.
+Each on its own has been shown to reduce chronic pain.
 But together, they bring your whole person back to the state they can work together as designed for you to thrive.

 Mindfulness.
 Since the root cause of chronic pain is a brain-body communication breakdown, typically approaches to exercise that tell you to ‘just do it’ and distract to get through it just won’t work.
 Mindfulness is the skill of paying attention with curiosity.
 This transforms exercise into a time to reconnect your brain and body’s ability to work together as designed.
 11